Updated June 2020 to reflect updates to Adobe since this post was first published in 2017

 Note 3: Get more information from Adobe’s relevant help page here (go to subsection Measure the height, width, or area of objects ).

-Step One: Get the drawing
+Step One: Get the drawing and identify its scale

 - Open the drawing in Adobe.